 The board has been tested and is up and running in our lab.

 The BaseJump High Speed FPGA Bridge is designed to work with the BaseJump BGA package.

 It is synthesizeable SystemVerilog that implements a high-speed DDR source synchronous communication channel.

 It is designed to be instantiated into an ASIC, and allows high speed communication through the BaseJump BGA package to another FPGA.
 We also support, for Double and Real Trouble, an additional hop that goes from a "gateway" FPGA over FMC to an ML-605 or Zedboard which hosts the DRAM memory system and/or and PCI-E host to a PC.
 The idea is that if you reuse the BaseJump Socket Interface, you can attached your RTL verilog to a working I/O system with very little effort.

 This module allows an Virtex-6 ML-605 board to communicate with Linux 2.6 via the PCI Express connector.
 The abstraction is a number of flow-controlled FIFOs that are mapped into user space Linux.
 Your user code reads and writes to the FIFOs via memory-mapped I/O.Source code is available here: bitbucket.org/taylor-bsg/bsg_pci

-UCSD has another PC<-->FPGA board infrastructure called RIFFA.
+UCSD has a PC<-->FPGA board infrastructure called RIFFA.
 It has a wider variety of supported boards, but focuses on DMA from DRAM.
 We would guess that the latency is higher but that the throughput is better.